Why become a Microelectronics Engineer?

 data storage and processing, household electronics appliances, electronic games, biomedical devices etc., contains one or more sub-components and microsystem that are fabricated using microelectronic technology.

-Job opportunities for graduates in microelectronics specialisation range from R&D, manufacturing, to IC design and semiconductor related industries in supply-chain management, logistics and distribution, and HQ activities.
+graduates in microelectronics specialisation range from R&D, manufacturing, to IC design and semiconductor related industries in supply-chain management, logistics and distribution, and HQ activities.

 - Assistant R&D Engineer